myk-org/github-webhook-server/README.md

 Following actions are done automatically:

 - Add reviewers from [OWNERS](OWNERS) file, support add different reviewers based on files/folders.
-- Set PR size label.
+- Set pull request size label.
-- New issue is created for the PR.
+- New issue is created for the pull request.
-- Issues get closed when PR is merged/closed.
+- Issues get closed when pull request is merged/closed.

 ## OWNERS file example